 I am thinking of ordering a tablecloth with an umbrella hole.
 Do you have a picture of one of your tablecloths with an umbrella hole?

-We now offer two options, a sewn-in umbrella hole or a plastic ring.
+We now offer three options, a hole finished with a plastic ring, a hole finished with fabric and a hole finished with fabric and a zipper to open the tablecloth for easy removal.
 To find out more, please go to our page on umbrella holes.

 What is the difference between acrylic and Teflon coating for tablecloths?